List of Opioid Analgesics

 Medical references reviewed: August, 2018

-Following is a comrehencive list of opioid pain medications.
+Following is a comprehensive list of opioid drugs indicated for pain management.
 The listing is regularly updated and includes latest new drug approvals.

-Analgesics are not designed to and do not treat the problem causing the pain, but they only temporary lessen the intensity, duration, or sensation of pain.
+Analgesics are not designed to and do not treat the problem causing the pain.
+These medications only temporary lessen the intensity, duration, or sensation of pain.

 Opioid (Narcotic) Drugs

 Opioids (also called narcotic analgesics) remain the most potent and effective pain relievers available today and are often called "painkillers".
 They provide powerful dose-dependent relief of moderate to severe pain.

 List of opioids grouped according to their activity at opioid receptors: